 The calculation of interest payable would be completely different.

-Since it is mentioned that the interest for the month is being paid 20 days after the month ends, when the balance sheet is prepared, the interest that is not being paid would be of only November (not December).
-And also the interest expense that needs to be paid after December, 31st won’t be considered as we discussed earlier.
+Since it is mentioned that the interest for the month is being paid 20 days after the month ends, when the balance sheet is prepared, the interest that is not being paid would be only in November (not December).
+And also, the interest expense that needs to be paid after December 31st won’t be considered, as we discussed earlier.